unknown321/wampy/USAGE.md

 ### Wampy is on screen but doesn't respond and cannot be toggled off

 Reboot device by holding power button.
-Sorry about that.

 ### Wampy is not showing when "Hold" is toggled

 If that happens right after device boots, wampy might be still loading (see [Cassette quirks](#issues-and-quirks)).
 Wait for a minute.

 Otherwise, it might've crashed.
-Sorry about that.

 ### Wampy is empty

 Try toggling it on and off again.
 Perhaps device is connected to PC in Mass Storage mode?

-### Not implemented

-- Holding volume button to rapidly change volume (volume is changed in 1% intervals (~2 in default player terms))

-Wampy does not work with:

-- Language study
-- SensMe

 ### Notes on ugly settings